-- What are the appropriate data visualization techniques - How to get the most out of data visualization resources Learning In this course you will: - Learn about market research and write a market report - Outcomes Gain first-hand experience in developing a piece of original research - Apply different qualitative and quantitative methods - Gain insight into a specific field (see list) Improve your negotiation, analytical and communication skills Gain experience with working with real businesses on real problems Attendance Attendance of lectures is not mandatory.
+- How to develop research-based recommendations - How to test and refine your ideas before creating a presentation resources Learning In this course you will: - Learn about market research and write a market report - Outcomes Gain first-hand experience in developing a piece of original research - Apply different qualitative and quantitative methods - Gain insight into a specific field (see list) Improve your negotiation, analytical and communication skills Gain experience with working with real businesses on real problems Attendance Attendance of lectures is not mandatory.
 Attendance of seminars is not mandatory.
-Electronic Devices Policy Strictly no phones / tablets/ laptops during lectures.
+Electronic Strictly no phones / tablets/ laptops during lectures.
 Only if specified before.
-Requirements Exam covers reading and lecture materials - 30% and Grading Market research report You will have the opportunity to write a market research report.
+Devices Policy Requirements Exam covers reading and lecture materials - 30% and Grading Market research report You will have the opportunity to write a market research report.
 You will work in teams of four.
 You will be allocated a theme in the beginning of the course.
 Firstly, you will identify a market research question based on the panel with experts and the interviews/ focus groups you conduct.
 Secondly, you will sketch out what questions you would like to include in the survey.
 You will then negotiate with all teams working in the same theme to develop a shared survey.
 Thirdly, you will collect survey data based on the survey you agreed on.
 You can do this in person or online.
 All teams with the same theme will work together to collect data.
 Since it will be approximately 20 people collecting data (5 teams) the target is 1000 participants.
 Fourthly, you team analyses the data to answer your research question.
 After that you may choose to do a focus group session to confirm your findings.
 Your team will write a market research report to answer your market research question based on the data you collected.
 The report will include an introduction, clear research question, methods section, analysis, findings and conclusion, references and any relevant appendixes.
 You will conduct original research, which will include interviews and focus groups, survey and analyzing survey results.
 You will work in teams of 4 Market research report presentation - 60% You will have the opportunity to present your Market research report in your teams to industry experts.
 You will work in teams of 4 - 10%